bayerf42/Lox68k/doc/extensions.md

     ✎ foo   42
   m → Map()              // empty, all items have been removed in loop
 ```
-You can clone an iterator which moves independently from its origin with `it_clone()`.
+You can clone an iterator which moves independently from the original with `it_clone()`.
 This
 may be useful for some quadratic algorithms.

 ## Functions